hhatto/autopep8/README.rst

 - Remove blank lines between a function declaration and its docstring.
 (Enabled with ``E303``.)

-autopep8 avoids fixing some issues found by pep8_.
+autopep8 avoids fixing some issues found by pycodestyle_.

 - ``E112``/``E113`` for non comments are reports of bad indentation that break syntax rules.
 These should not be modified at all.
 - ``E265``, which refers to spacing after comment hash, is ignored if the comment looks like code. autopep8 avoids modifying these since they are not real comments.
-If you really want to get rid of the pep8_ warning, consider just removing the commented-out code.
+If you really want to get rid of the pycodestyle_ warning, consider just removing the commented-out code.
 (This can be automated via eradicate_.)

 .. _eradicate: https://github.com/myint/eradicate